 - Greek yogurt – this replaces some of the oil but also plays a part in keeping the cake moist.
 We’re also using it in the cream cheese frosting!
 You can also make this cake recipe using Skry (Icelandic yogurt).

-- eggs – a staple in many cake recipes.
+- large eggs – a staple in many cake recipes.
 They add structure and stability.

 - crushed pineapple – a delicious addition to this carrot cake.
 Adds sweetness as well as some moisture.